ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/java.md

 ## Are there other tools commonly used in Java projects?

-There are a number of Java related tools you may want to install.
+There are a number of Java-related tools you might like to install.

 ### Apache Maven

 Apache Maven is a powerful build automation tool primarily used for Java projects.

-It simplifies the build process by providing a uniform build system, dependency management, and project management capabilities.
+It simplifies the build process by providing a uniform build system, with dependency and project management capabilities.

 You can install it from the `apt` package manager: